 The people working the front lines love the new system.
-No more marking down every item sold.
+No more marking down every item sold on paper.
 No need to train any new person in the arcane organization of liquor items by category. (“Is honey whiskey a straight, or a specialty?”)
 No need to know the category system to look up a price.
 No need to write down your clock-in and clock-out times.
 All of that is handled by ShopKeep.

 Customers have commented repeatedly on the high-tech look and feel of the system.
 We’re also giving customers faster checkouts and fewer out of stock items with this system.

 Inventory control is the single biggest benefit for us.
 The reorder reports point out items that are out of stock that might have been missed.
 The same reports each week help us catch that we have more of an item in back, when we just thought we were out of stock.
 Now that we’re about a month and a half into using it, the system has enough previous sales in it to provide meaningful data when planning what to order.
 (I can’t wait until we have a full year in there.)